-For Sikhs, June 1984 holds special significance, as this was when the Indian Government invaded Gurdwaras around India, including the Sikh world’s central Gurdwara, Harmandir Sahib (aka “the Golden Temple”) in Amritsar, India.
+In 1984, the Indian military invaded Gurdwaras around India, including the Sikh world’s central Gurdwara, Harmandir Sahib (aka “the Golden Temple”) in Amritsar, India.
 The invasion, known as Operation Blue Star, was executed during the week that Sikhs were recognizing the martyrdom of Guru Arjan — the fifth Guru of the Sikhs — in 1606 at the hands of the reigning Mughal regime.
-Large gatherings occur at Amritsar for this occasion each year, and so it could not be a coincidence that the Indian army chose this date to invade.
+Large gatherings occur at Amritsar for this occasion each year, and it was on this day that the Indian army decided to invade.

 Thousands were killed in the Harmandir Sahib complex during the Operation Bluestar massacre and the event triggered more than a decade of violence and turmoil in Punjab.
 The Sikh seat of authority, the Akal Takht, was also destroyed.
 Since 1984, Sikhs around the world remember each year this dark event in Sikh history that has since shaped our community for generations.

 To commemorate 1984 and Guru Arjan’s Shaheedi (martyrdom), we’ll be coming together on Saturday, June 10 to ride round trip between Gurdwara Sahib Fremont (300 Gurdwara Road, Fremont, CA 94536) and the Tri Valley Sikh Center in Livermore (2089 N Livermore Ave, Livermore, CA 94551).
 This will be a relatively flat ride of almost 45 miles.